 Advice from Cambridgeshire County Council and Peterborough City Council

-With the announcement of the changes to the shielding programme from 31 July the councils have produced some general information about what this means and to let you know about the support that is still available to you.
+With the announcement of the changes to the shielding programme from 31 July the councils produced some general information about what this means and to let you know about the support that is still available to you.
 You can click here to download the Peterborough City Council and Cambridgeshire County Council COVID-19 Guidance JULY 20 – PDF 2MB

 Wearing of face coverings – when to wear one and exemptions